 Eltrombopag is used together with standard immunosuppressive treatment for the first-line treatment of severe aplastic anemia (SAA) in adults and children 2 years of age and older.
 It is also used to treat SAA in patients who have received other medicines that did not work well.

 This medicine is available only with your doctor's prescription.

 Before using Promacta

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Safety and efficacy have not been established to treat ITP in children younger than 6 years of age, or in children with thrombocytopenia associated with chronic hepatitis C or with severe aplastic anemia.
+Safety and efficacy have not been established to treat ITP in children younger than 1 year of age, or in children with thrombocytopenia associated with chronic hepatitis C or severe aplastic anemia.